stefan-totino/zectr-export/README.md

 ## *cloud env*

+one of the following is a possibility given the developer's preferences:

-1. pre-configured aws env.
+1. pre-configured AWSenv.
-2. roll your own aws env.
+2. roll-your-own AWS env
 3. run completely offline

 ## [i] *local startup*